CBD oil enhances the mental alertness induced by caffeine in coffee and reduces annoying side-effects like anxiety and jitters.

 In this article, we’ll cover everything you need to know about mixing CBD oil with your morning coffee.
 We’ll go over proper dosing and offer a few tips and tricks for getting the most out of the combination to promote focus and productivity.

 The active ingredient in coffee is caffeine.
-It’s what makes us feel alter, focused, and awake — but it can also make us feel anxious, increase our heart rate, and give us the jitters.
+It’s what makes us feel altered, focused, and awake — but it can also make us feel anxious, increase our heart rate, and give us the jitters.

 The main reason to add CBD oil to coffee is to negate these side effects — especially in people sensitive to caffeine.